ytakano/autoware_core/planning/motion_velocity_planner/autoware_motion_velocity_obstacle_stop_module/README.md

 When inserting the stop point, the required acceleration for the ego to stop in front of the stop point is calculated.
 If the acceleration is less than `common.min_strong_accel`, the stop planning will be cancelled since this package does not assume a strong sudden brake for emergency.

+### Leading Vehicle Following by RSS Stop Position Determination

+This function enables distance adjustment with moving leading vehicles in the obstacle_stop module as well.
+While leading vehicle following is primarily handled by the obstacle_cruise_module, this function provides a supplementary role.

+The operating principle is to assume a constant deceleration for the leading vehicle and predict the stopping point when the leading vehicle stops with a certain deceleration.
+Then, the logic embeds a stop point in the trajectory with the usual stop margin against that leading vehicle's stopping point.
+Leading vehicle following is realized through the cooperation of this function and the velocity_smoother.
+Please note that the ego vehicle's behavior is influenced not only by the obstacle_stop settings but also by the velocity_smoother settings.

+For objects moving slower than `obstacle_velocity_threshold_enter_fixed_stop`, the braking distance is not calculated.
+Instead, only the object's current position is used for stop position calculation.
+Additionally, if this feature is disabled by `use_rss_stop`, stop planning is performed only for objects moving slower than `obstacle_velocity_threshold_enter_fixed_stop`.

 ### Minor functions